 Find which App or Software is draining more Battery on Windows 10 Laptop

 Just before you start, the generated report is hefty, i.e., outputs a lot of technical details.
 You will need a lot of time for actual analysis.
 Also, this tool has been there since Windows 7.
 Follow these steps:

-- Type CMD on your Start Search, and when Command Prompt icon appears, right-click, and select “Run as Administrator”.
+- Type CMD on your Start Search, and when Command Prompt icon appears, right-click, and select “Run as Administrator.”

 A session is defined as the period from Screen Off to Screen On.
 In cases when the system is plugged into AC power, the policies are less stringent than when on battery power.
 While the tool still tracks connected standby activity on AC power, it is more useful to identify unexpected drains on battery, or DC power.

-That said, this is definitely a great tool, but it’s not very consumer friendly.
+Each Error and Warning will have a percentage next to it, which will tell how much impact its making on the battery.
+That said, this is a great tool, but it’s not very consumer-friendly.
 You will have to spend time with it to get the real benefit.